Xilinx/system-controller-app/README.md

 			 'all', 'common', 'board', or 'multirecord'

 		listFMC - list the plugged FMCs
-		getFMC - get the content of EEPROM on <target> FMC for either <value>:
+		listFMCvoltage - list power rail and voltage levels supported for FMCs getFMC - get the content of EEPROM on <target> FMC for either <value>:
 			 'all', 'common', 'board', or 'multirecord'